 Conductive Hearing Loss

 Conductive hearing loss is when the normal physical movement (conduction) of sound waves through the external ear canal or the middle ear is blocked or misdirected.
-Anything that disrupts the passage of sound through the external and middle ear—such as hardened earwax, a foreign object, abnormal bone growth, swelling, or a tumor—can cause this type of hearing loss.
+Anything that disrupts the passage of sound through the external and middle ear—such as hardened earwax, a hole in the eardrum, a foreign object, abnormal bone growth, swelling, or a tumor—can cause this type of hearing loss.

 Conductive hearing loss usually can be reversed by treating the underlying cause.